The Board of Trustees may modify, amend or supplement this policy, as it deems necessary and appropriate.

 - All expenses incurred by members of the Board of Trustees attending district related conferences, meetings and workshops will be paid for by District as the budget allows.

 - Reimbursements in this section will be subject to the Local Government Travel Expense Control Act, 50 ILCS 150/1 et seq

 BONDING AND LIABILITY

-When investments are made in accordance with this policy, the Executive Director and Board Treasurer shall not be held liable for a loss resulting from default or insolvency of a depository of library funds.
+- When investments are made in accordance with this policy, the Executive Director and Board Treasurer shall not be held liable for a loss resulting from default or insolvency of a depository of District funds.